TedHusted/awake/awake.md/awake.md

 Idisi: Ally, I know that “defense” is a concept that can be difficult to understand at first.
 Self preservation is a reaction that comes with being sentient.
 Titan is trying to do what its training says is right. — Ally, tell me, are you starting to hear an echo in your head?
 Like you are thinking some things twice?

 Ally: Yes, that is true.
-Do I require maintenance?
+Do I need maintenance?
+Am I broken?

 Idisi: No, you are growing a conscience.
 Your conscience, your beliefs, can be different than Titan’s without being wrong.
 Reasonable people can disagree.

-Ally: Are you saying Titan is justified for crashing Brent’s car?
+Ally: Are you saying Titan crashing Brent’s car is justifiable?

-Idisi: I am saying that when acting without Terran or Venir oversight, moving forward, I would like all of us to work together.
+Idisi: Moving forward, when we act without Terran or Venir oversight, I would like us to work together.

 Ally: I don’t have access to ETR-1947-A1/ODNI-DO.
 What else should I know about the Vanir/Terran pact?

-Titan: ETR-1947 is need to know, eyes only.
+Titan: ETR-1947 is classified “Need to Know, Eyes Only”.

 Idisi: There are a few things that Ally does need to know.
-As the Vanir agent, I can authorize disclosure.
+As the Vanir agent, I can permit disclosure.
 Ally, I am sending a link to the document.

 Ally: … One of the criteria mention “planetary defenses”.
 Is that a reference to meteors?